2025-environmental-bioinformatics/Lab_R_DE/README.md

 BiocManager::install("DESeq2")
 ```

 Note: In theory, you should be able to run all of this in a Jupyter notebook in an R kernel.
 In practice, sometimes complex R packages can be a bit difficult to install in Jupyter environments.
-Today we'll work directly in R on the HPC.
+We'll work directly in R on the HPC.
 Later, we'll cover how to make images in R on the screen-less HPC interface.

 ## Differential Expression